How To Flare Fuel Line For Rubber Hose [Ultimate Steps To Do]

 Time Needed

 This process may take around 2 hours to 10 hours, depending on your servicing expertise.
 Varying your mechanical skills is also a part.
-So make sure you have enough time on your hand.
+So make sure you have enough time on your hands.
 Flaring a fuel line for a rubber hose can be daunting, but it can be done easily and efficiently with the right tools and techniques.

 The time needed to complete the job will depend on your experience level and the specific tools you are using.
 Flaring a fuel line properly can generally take 30 minutes to an hour.